sourcefuse/loopback4-microservice-catalog/services/authentication-service/README.md

 A Loopback Microservice for handling authentications.
 Provides multi tenant support, external Identity Provider integration, and the ability the issue tokens.

-For an example implementation, see `/sandbox/auth-multitenant-example`.
+To get started with a basic implementation of this service, see `/sandbox/auth-basic-example`.

+For a more elaborate and custom implementation that overrides the default models and repositories, see `/sandbox/auth-multitenant-example`.

 ### Installation